Fuzzy concept: Physics

 In physics, the observer effect and Heisenberg's uncertainty principle indicate that there is a physical limit to the amount of precision that is knowable, with regard to the movements of subatomic particles and waves.
 That is, features of physical reality exist, of which we can know that they vary in magnitude, but of which we can never know or predict exactly how big or small the variations are.
 This insight suggests that, in some areas of our experience of the physical world, fuzziness is inevitable and can never be totally removed.
 Since the physical universe itself is incredibly large and diverse, it is not easy to imagine it, grasp it or describe it without using fuzzy concepts.
 Fuzzy logic can make an important contribution to modelling physical systems.

 Language

-Ordinary language, which uses symbolic conventions and associations which are often not logical, inherently contains many fuzzy concepts – "knowing what you mean" in this case depends partly on knowing the context (or being familiar with the way in which a term is normally used, or what it is associated with).
-This can be easily verified for instance by consulting a dictionary, a thesaurus or an encyclopedia which show the multiple meanings of words, or by observing the behaviours involved in ordinary relationships which rely on mutually understood meanings (see also Imprecise language).
+Ordinary language uses symbolic conventions and associations which are often not logical.
+It contains a great variety of fuzzy concepts – "knowing what you mean" will depend on knowing the relevant context and intention (or being familiar with the way in which a term is normally used, or what it is associated with).
+This characteristic of ordinary language can be easily verified for instance by consulting a dictionary, a thesaurus or an encyclopedia which show the multiple meanings of words, or by observing the behaviours involved in ordinary relationships which rely on mutually understood meanings (see also Imprecise language).
 Bertrand Russell regarded ordinary language (in contrast to logic) as intrinsically vague.